anvitha-jain/Starbucks-Transformers/README.md

 * Created Spring Boot Maven Project Application for building Rest API's using MySQL and JPA
 * Used MVC design pattern to create API's
-* Created Android Apllication for UI which is coming all API's
+* Created Android Aplication for UI which is displaying result for all API's

 **Cloud Deployment**
 ---